-In traditional (Kaplan) translation, the second sentence (words "such gods", were actually added by a cleric translator) contradicts the intention of the first.
+In traditional (Kaplan) translation, the second sentence (with words "such gods", added by Kaplan, who was a cleric) contradicts the intention of the first.
 If all other gods are forbidden to begin with, WHY devote the next two sentences to them?
-Also, the singular (statue or picture) in the second sentence contradicts plural "gods" in the first.
-This indicates, that the second sentence refers to the singular object mentioned in the first sentence.
+Also, the singular (statue or picture) in the second sentence means that the second sentence refers to the singular object mentioned in the first sentence.
 The ONLY singular object there that qualifies is God itself.

-My translation is explicitly re-confirmed later in (20:20): "Do not make a representation of anything that is with Me".
+My translation is explicitly re-confirmed few lines later (Exodus 20:20): "Do not make a representation of anything that is with Me".
 Such an explicit and precise repeat re-confirms the importance of this advice.
 Note, that no other commandment is re-confirmed that way.

 Honestly translated First Commandment, reinforced by (20:20), explicitly and specifically forbids people creating any religion, any altar, any church and any clergy whatsoever, simply because all of these things fundamentally mis-represent God, who does NOT need a proxy of any kind.
 Could this fundamental conflict with clergy be a reason why Moses was eliminated and his body never found?

 Many christian priests try to cover up their brutal abuse of the First Commandment by claiming that Jesus "replaced" it.
 They should study Jesus' own words recorded in their own bible: (Matthew 5:17)